andverb/xwn-gnosis/data/data_sources/wwn-lite-en.md

 **CONNECT**: Find or know people useful to your purposes, make friendships, call on the help of organizations you belong to…

-**CONVINCE**: Create a believable tale, a convincing facade, a compelling lie, persuade listeners to your cause,
+**CONVINCE**: Create a believable tale, a convincing facade, a compelling lie, persuade listeners to your cause…

 **CRAFT**: Craft or repair goods & technology appropriate to your background & society…